 Shortly before dropping down into Wildcat Canyon the trail passes through a beautiful but fragile meadow.

 The trail slowly descends down the side of Wildcat Canyon where the view gets better with every step you take.

-Wildcat Springs is located beside the trail as you descend down toward the bottom of Wildcat Canyon.
-This spring is well marked and typically flows year round.
-Be sure and check springs conditions for an update.
+Wildcat Spring is located beside the trail as you descend down toward the bottom of Wildcat Canyon.
+This spring is well marked and usually has a small flow year round.